JSTOR-Labs/plant-humanities/docs/cinnamon.md

 ### A global history

 Cinnamon already had a global history long before any European ever saw a _Cinnamomum_-species in real life.
 And here immediately lies the key to understanding the history of cinnamon: most of cinnamon's history is about a plant-based product carrying that name, not about any particular plant species.
 This is a vital observation, because a lot of confusion about cinnamon emanates from the incorrect equation of _names_ with _plants_.
+To be more precise: it has often been assumed that the plant described by ancient authorities (most notably Dioscordies)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMzU3MDIyMjAsLTc3NjU4MDQyMyw3OD
-U3OTM0NDIsMTczMDIxMTQ1Niw3MTc3MzA2ODMsLTM1NzcwOTIw
-MSwxNzYxOTE4NzI1LC0xMjI0ODE3NDQ0LC0xMDY1NDkzNzM0LD
-Q4MjYyNzcyOCwyMDg5MzM3NTQ4LC03OTAyNDQzNTFdfQ==
+eyJoaXN0b3J5IjpbNDQ4MzE1MTM2LC0yMTM1NzAyMjIwLC03Nz
+Y1ODA0MjMsNzg1NzkzNDQyLDE3MzAyMTE0NTYsNzE3NzMwNjgz
+LC0zNTc3MDkyMDEsMTc2MTkxODcyNSwtMTIyNDgxNzQ0NCwtMT
+A2NTQ5MzczNCw0ODI2Mjc3MjgsMjA4OTMzNzU0OCwtNzkwMjQ0
+MzUxXX0=
 -->